Is Investing in Real Estate Worth It?

-With interest rates still very low, you may be considering investing in real estate.
+With interest rates still very low, you may be wondering if investing in real estate is worth it.
 It’s all quite glamorous when you read the “no money down” success stories.
-There are more than enough real estate gurus out there to show you the way.
+There are more than enough real estate gurus available to show you the way.

-But before you buy, I’m going to share with you reasons why you might not want to invest in real estate, now, or ever.
+But before you buy, here’s why you might not want to invest in real estate, now, or ever.
 In fact, I gave up owning rental property decades ago because being a landlord sucks.